-B cell lymphoma is not one disease but a few dozen heterogeneous diseases, or individual cancers, that affect the b-cells in the lymphatic system.
-However, the most common type of b cell lymphoma is diffuse large b-cell lymphoma (DLBCL), and researchers have come up with a rather handy method of determining prognosis for people with DLBCL known by its initials, the R-IPI, which stands for the Revised International Prognostic Index.
+However, the most common type of b cell lymphoma is diffuse large b-cell lymphoma (DLBCL), and researchers have come up with a rather handy method of determining prognosis for people with DLBCL.
+The method is known by its initials, the R-IPI, which stands for the Revised International Prognostic Index.

 The R-IPI works by identifying a specific patient group—those who have been diagnosed with DLBCL and who are then treated with the R-CHOP chemotherapeutic regimen.

 [*ECOG status: This is a scale to determine how a disease affects a patient's daily life.
 To see what each score means, refer to this explanation offered by the National Cancer Institute. ]

 The R-IPI doesn't recognize risk groups with a perceived B cell lymphoma survival rate of under 50%.